 In the mid-1970s, the promises of corporate life began to lose their appeal to entrepreneurial-minded individuals.
 One change was established corporations' shift in focus on innovations from research and development departments to internal entrepreneurial activities by intrapreneurs.
 An intrapreneur is an employee who acts as an entrepreneur within an organization, rather than going solo.
 Intrapreneurs contribute entrepreneurial ideas, products, and services, using corporate work time and resources, but on a much less formal basis than past corporate contributions to innovation.
 Quickly evolving advances in technology have touched every industry, and people with tech know-how have become champions.
 Firms dominating the technological landscape include Apple, Microsoft, 3M, Alphabet (the parent company of Google), IBM, and Oracle.
 In today's David-versus-Goliath culture, these companies once were small startups, but now they command seemingly endless resources.
-New opportunities have arisen in the world of technology for those willing and able to compete with specialized or advanced degrees in entrepreneurship and business administration.
+New opportunities have arisen in the world of technology for those willing and able to compete with these giants.
+All companies, large and small, are interested in a more informed and educated workforce with specialized or advanced degrees in entrepreneurship and business administration.
 The new entrepreneurs are prepared to develop and lead firms that can become startup superstars.
 Viewed through our current lens, companies like Apple, Microsoft, Google, and others have become the new Goliaths, but in their startup days, these companies were the disruptors that fought to create new industries or reshape previously established ones.